-With the ever-evolving changing trends, growing urbanization, a rise in youth populations and the ever-growing Western influence, diners are beginning to have higher expectations from casual dining restaurants, urging restaurant owners to revamp and reinvent their restaurant style and services.
+With the ever-evolving changing trends, growing urbanization, a rise in youth populations and the ever-growing Western influence, diners are beginning to have higher expectations from casual dining restaurants, urging restaurant owners to revamp and reinvent their restaurant-style and services.
 In fact, that is why a lot of the listed ‘casual dining restaurants’ are becoming more lavish and luxurious implying influence from fine dining restaurants.
 A new category of restaurants is coming up- Premium Casual Dining Restaurants, that is providing the comfort and elegance of fine dining restaurants, yet offers the casual ambiance and fun environment of casual dining restaurants.

 The availability of alcohol and fork and knives cutlery provided all around, even with typical Indian food items has marked a shift in the nature of casual dining restaurants.
+Since consumer trends and demands are constantly evolving, the types of restaurant concepts to come up are going to be very different now.

 The boundaries between fine-dines and casual dining restaurants, though existent, are beginning to blur out.